bovirus/adbtools2/README.md

     conf.xml       output, main configuration file decrypted
     confcpe.xml    output, CPE Data configuration file decrypted

+The output files written by the tool (conf.xml and confcpe.xml) are text file in "unix format" (lf as line separator) so notped has difficulties in displaying them correctly, you can use another editor or convert them to "dos format" with a command similar to the
+following:

+    d:\adbtools2> cat conf.xml | more /P > conf2.xml

+now conf2.xml can be correctly viewed with notepad.

 One intersting piece of information is the SIP username and password in plaintext in both configuration file as in the following conf.xml
 fragment: